Robert Cummings: Reported drug addiction

 Despite his interest in health, Cummings was alleged to have been a methamphetamine addict from the mid-1950s until the end of his life.
 In 1954, while in New York to star in the Westinghouse Studio One production of Twelve Angry Men, Cummings began receiving injections from Max Jacobson, the notorious "Dr. Feelgood".
 His friends Rosemary Clooney and José Ferrer recommended the doctor to Cummings, who was complaining of a lack of energy.
 While Jacobson insisted that his injections contained only "vitamins, sheep sperm, and monkey gonads", they actually contained a substantial dose of methamphetamine.

 Cummings allegedly continued to use a mixture provided by Jacobson, eventually becoming a patient of Jacobson's son Thomas, who was based in Los Angeles, and later injecting himself.
 The changes in Cummings's personality caused by the euphoria of the drug and subsequent depression damaged his career and led to an intervention by his friend, television host Art Linkletter.
 The intervention was not successful, and Cummings's drug abuse and subsequent career collapse were factors in his divorces from his third wife, Mary, and fourth wife, Gina Fong.

 After Jacobson was forced out of business in the 1970s, Cummings developed his own drug connections based in The Bahamas.
 Suffering from Parkinson's disease, he was forced to move into homes for indigent older actors in Hollywood.

 Children

 Cummings had seven children.
 His son, Tony Cummings, played Rick Halloway in the NBC daytime serial Another World in the early 1980s.

 Political affiliation

 Cummings was a supporter of the Republican Party.

 Death

 On December 2, 1990, Cummings died of kidney failure and complications from pneumonia at the Motion Picture & Television Country House and Hospital in Woodland Hills, California.

 He is interred in the Great Mausoleum at Forest Lawn Cemetery in Glendale, California.

-Filmink called Cummings' career "a triumphant success – he did it all: Broadway, Hollywood, Harry Alan Towers, Golden Years of Television, Hitchcock, Deanna Durbin… He just made one mistake – he got on drugs."
+Filmink called Cummings's career "a triumphant success – he did it all: Broadway, Hollywood, Harry Alan Towers, Golden Years of Television, Hitchcock, Deanna Durbin… He just made one mistake – he got on drugs."